 Say What?
 New Orleans street names are hard to pronounce!
 Yes, indeed.

 Let’s start with a review.
 You already know locals pronounce the name of the city as noo OR-lunz, noo OR-lee-unz, or noo AW-linz.
 But did you know the city is divided into Parishes and Faubourgs?
 A Parish is called a county in other US cities.
 A Faubourg (FAUX-berg) is a holdover from the French Colonial period and refers to the parts outside the city, known today as the “burbs”.
-The French Quarter which is the oldest neighborhood in the city today, was the original city, so the territory built up outside of that space was considered a “faubourg” or “suburbs’’.
+The French Quarter, which is the oldest neighborhood in the city today, was the original city.
+We consider the developed surrounding territory a “faubourg” or “suburbs”.
 For example, there’s a Faubourg St. John, a Faubourg Marigny (MAHR-ruh-nee) and the Faubourg Tremé (tray-MAY) made popular in the HBO series Treme.
 However, in the TV show, the spelling Treme could be pronounced TREAM.
 When spelled the French way with the diacritic over the second ‘e’, Tréme, the pronunciation changes.

 Here’s the thing: the blending of a handful of old world cultures that settled in Louisiana created a new culture that has over time influenced the pronunciations of old words.
 So a French word or a Spanish word or a word from one of the original languages from colonial or native Louisiana languages may not be pronounced as you think.